-Acting Director - Institute of Political Science USJ
+Director - Institute of Political Science at USJ

-Karim Bitar is the Research Director at the Institute for International and Strategic Relations in Paris (IRIS) and the Director of Political Science Institute at Université Saint-Joseph.
+Karim Bitar is the Director of the Institute of Political Science at Université Saint-Joseph in Beirut (USJ) and Senior Fellow at the Institute for International and Strategic Relations in Paris (IRIS).
 He is an Associate Fellow at the Geneva Center for Security Policy (GCSP) and a Research Associate at Brussels’ Institut Medea.
 In addition, Bitar is the Vice-President of the Circle of Arab Economists and the secretary general of the Emile Bitar Foundation.
 Karim Bitar graduated from France’s National School of Administration and from the Paris Institute of Political Studies.
 He also studied Law at the University of Paris Sorbonne and obtained a BA in Economics and International Relations from McGill University.
 He spent his senior year at Harvard where he studied Government and specialized in Middle East Studies.

 Founder and CIO - TyreGate Capital Holdings